dloscutoff/pip/docs/Precedence table.md

+# Precedence table

-For descriptions of each operator, see the [operator list](https://github.com/dloscutoff/pip/blob/master/Documentation/Operator%20list.md).
+For descriptions of each operator, see the [operator list](https://github.com/dloscutoff/pip/blob/master/docs/Operator%20list.md).
 For guaranteed up-to-date information, your best bet is to read the code: there's a reasonably human-readable precedence table in `operators.py`.

 **Chaining** associativity means multiple comparisons can be strung together, like `x<y=z`. **Fold default** is the result of folding an empty iterable on this operator. **Itemwise** indicates whether the operator applies item-by-item to lists, both lists and ranges, or neither. **In lambda** indicates whether the operator can be applied to functions (typically starting from the identity function `_`) to build bigger functions.